chadthecoder/graphicsProject/readme.md

-# Graphics Project with SDL2, OpenGL, GLEW, and GLM
+# Graphics Project with SDL2, ASIO, OpenGL using GLEW, and GLM

 This is a graphics project written in C++ that utilizes SDL2 and OpenGL using GLEW and GLM libraries to create graphical applications.
 The project aims to provide a starting point for learning graphics programming in C++.